 The Big Beers, Belgians & Barleywines Traditional Brewmasters’ Dinner highlighting our 2017 Featured Brewmasters Phil Leinhart, Brewmaster of Brewery Ommegang and Florian Kuplent, Co-Owner/Brewmaster at Urban Chestnut Brewing Co.
 Join us for a second evening of double beer pairing fun!
 See the Brewmasters’ Dinner page for further information.

 Friday Evening (10 pm–midnight)

 Cigar Pairing Experience – Join us for cigars and great craft beer with Paul Gatza of the Brewers Association and Greg & Bridgette Geiger.
-Experiment with various pairings and visit with Clay Carlson of Palma Cigars and your hosts behind the featured pairings.
+Experiment with various pairings and visit with Clay Carlton of Palma Cigars and your hosts behind the featured pairings.
 No ticket required for this event, and no formal presentation.
 Come and go as you like.
 Bring a jacket for smoking cigars outside.
 See the Seminars page for further information.

 Saturday, January 7th Schedule

 One of the many highlights of our Big Beers Festival Weekend: our Experimental Brewing Seminar, titled “Brewing Outside of the Box: Brewers Gone Wild!”
 The topic for this year’s seminar is “Experimenting with Local Maltsters”.
 Jason Cody of Colorado Malting Co. and Chad Yakobson of Crooked Stave Artisan Beer Project will be among the panelists.
 David Edgar will lead the charge for this crazy panel and try to keep them under control.
 See the Seminars page for further information.